-Hibiscus helps with weight loss, and a few studies have shown positive results, but again the testing isn’t on a large enough scale and many of the tests were on mice.
+Hibiscus helps with weight loss, and a few studies have shown positive results, but the testing isn’t on a large enough scale and many of the tests were on mice.

 So it needs more extensive human testing before it can be advertised.
 But as they say, there’s no smoke without fire, and for years hibiscus tea has been successfully used as a healthy weight loss aid, partly because it may break down fat cells.
 It’s also suspected to reduce belly fat.

 The fact is, this is a delicious, healthy, low calorie drink, so you can’t really go wrong by including it in your weight loss program.